 Now let the fun begin!

-Something made him glace up: a spatter on the window.
+Something made him glance up: a spatter on the window.
 As he gaped, it spread out into a face: a slant-eyed visage with a wispy beard.
 The face of the mystery man who had hunted him down across the world!
 The man he thought he’d killed with an explosive bullet!

 In terror he fired at the apparition and the featherweight weapon squirmed in his grasp.
 Instantly air rushed past his head, slamming his forehead into the rent he’d made.
 There it stuck fast, but only for a second.
 Progressively his head was sucked into an oval maw, rimmed with Perspex shark’s-teeth.
 Jowls frosting in the chilling gale, his eyeballs popped out and were snatched away.
 Blood filled the space between the shattered panes and a narrow cone of body fluids sprayed the fuselage.
 Then, bit-by-bit, his skin scraped back and his bones splintered to needles, he was voided from the aircraft like a great, gory turd.